ashleydavies/data-pool/README.md

 ## Usage

-A pool can share any type of data, whether it be simple strings or tables of information, as long as it serializes to a bit less than 1Kb (limitation of `MessagingService`, plus `net-server-sync` includes some bytes of metadata).
+A pool can share any type of data, whether it be simple strings or tables of information, as long as it serializes to a bit less than 1Kb (limitation of `MessagingService`, plus `data-pool` includes some bytes of metadata).

 A pool requires a few properties: